Palestinian aide discounts Israeli sanctions threat

 Peace talks with Israel have lain dormant since 2010.
 Pursuing a diplomatically risky alternative, Abbas will ask for an upgrade at the U.N.
 General Assembly to make Palestine an "observer state", rather than just an "entity" as at present.

-The switch from entity to state means Palestinians could not only participate in assembly debates, but also join other world bodies, such as the International Criminal Court (ICC), which it could use to try to penalise the Israeli occupation.
+The switch from entity to state, means Palestine could not only participate in assembly debates, but also join various U.N. agencies, such as the International Criminal Court (ICC), which it could use to try to penalise the Israeli occupation.

 He is virtually assured of a majority vote in favour.
 But the United States and Israel have warned well in advance that they will not accept the outcome, since only a peace treaty with Israel can truly establish an independent Palestinian state.